 - 1. Approval of NRA Approved Tournament(s): To obtain approval of tournaments, the following steps must be taken by the sponsoring organization in advance of the tournament date. - (a) Send NRA your completed application and draft copies of your completed programs 30 days in advance of tournament date. - (b) NRA will review the program and notify you if changes are required.
 As soon as a tournament is granted sanction, a copy of the signed application and program will be returned to the tournament sponsor as authority to conduct the tournament. - (c) If the above is not done, the NRA reserves the right to cancel its sanction of the tournament. - (d) In order to be listed in Shooting Sports USA, your applications and programs must be received by the Competitive Shooting Division by the 15th of the month, three months before the month of issue. - 2.
 Rules: Tournaments must be conducted under current NRA Rules. - 3.
 Courses of Fire: Silhouette courses of fire are listed in this NRA Silhouette Rulebook.
 The normal course of fire for an Approved Tournament is a single 40-shot match, 10 shots at each target.
 Other courses of fire may be used, subject to NRA approval of the program. - 4.
 Awards: Sponsors will furnish all awards.
 An awards schedule must be part of the tournament program.
 The method, time and place of issuance of awards is at the option of the sponsor with due notice to the competitors in the Tournament Program. - 5.
-Entry Fees: Sponsors may charge competitors an entry fee, which must be stated in the program. - 6.Classification: The NRA Classification System and Classification Books must be used.
-Page one of the Classification Book explains the system. - 7.
-Tournament Officials as Competitors: Officials may compete in Approved Silhouette Tournaments. - 8.Squadding: Sponsors may squad competitors as they desire.
+Entry Fees: Sponsors may charge competitors an entry fee, which must be stated in the program. - 6.
+Classification: See section 19. - 7.
+Tournament Officials as Competitors: Officials may compete in Approved Silhouette Tournaments. - 8.
+Squadding: Sponsors may squad competitors as they desire.
 It is suggested that squadding be done in relays, with all targets and distances used in each relay, depending on the number of competitors and target bays available. - 9.
 Club Jury Representatives: A Club Jury Representative must represent the club in each Approved Tournament, and must be named at the time of filing the application.
 In the case of multiple tournament approval, more than one person may be named.
 The Club Jury Representative will be a member of the Jury and will act in the same capacity as the other two Jury members.
 The Match Director, Chief Range Officer and Chief Statistical Officer may NOT be members of the Jury.

 - 10. NRA Membership: Competitors are encouraged, but not required, to hold NRA individual membership.
-However, sponsors may require NRA individual membership if they so desire. - 11.
-National Records: Approved Tournament scores are eligible for National Long Run Records only. - 12.
-Bulletin Boards: A bulletin board must be maintained for posting scores - 13.
+However, sponsors may require NRA individual membership if they so desire. - National Records: Approved Tournament scores are eligible for National Long Run Records only. - 12.
+Bulletin Boards: A bulletin board must be maintained for posting scores. - 13.
 Conflicting Dates: It is the responsibility of Approved Tournament sponsors to arrange their tournament schedule so as not to conflict with other tournaments in the same area. - 14.
-Reports: The Match Director is responsible for being certain that the Jury Report and payment stubs from the Classification Books sold are sent to NRA within 5 days of the completion of the tournament.
-Any Official Bulletins which the Club desires to send to NRA may be sent at the same time
+Reports: The Match Director is responsible for being certain that the match results and any fees are sent to NRA within 30 days of the completion of the tournament.
+Any Official Bulletins which the Club desires to send to NRA may be sent at the same time.